stevebauman/curlwind/README.md

 ### Attach Classes

-Attach the 'classes' query parameter to URL receive a stylesheet with only the classes you need.
+Attach the `classes` query parameter to URL receive a stylesheet with only the classes you need.

-Use wildcards to match multiple classes:
+Use commas and wildcards to match multiple classes:

 ```html
 <link rel="stylesheet" href="https://cdn.curlwind.com?classes=p-*,m-*">